decentralizedthoughts/decentralizedthoughts.github.io/_posts/2022-12-12-what-about-validity.md

 author: Ittai Abraham and Christian Cachin
 ---

-Perhaps the architipical [trilemma](https://twitter.com/el33th4xor/status/1191820205456023552?s=20&t=RcutJw0wQUsTmrO0OXzpXw) is **consensus** - it requires three properties: **agreement**, **liveness**, and **validity**.
+Perhaps the archetypical [trilemma](https://twitter.com/el33th4xor/status/1191820205456023552?s=20&t=RcutJw0wQUsTmrO0OXzpXw) is **consensus** - it requires three properties: **agreement**, **liveness**, and **validity**.
 Getting any two is easy, but all three together is what makes consensus such a facinating problem that continues to create new challenges even after 40 years of research.

 A lot of research focuses on *agreement* and *liveness* properties.
 In this series of posts, we highlight some classic and some more recent research on **validity** in the context of consensus and blockchain protocols.